JohnNixon6972/RESUME/README.md

 ## How this ?

-The frustrated Ben Stewart created this using the follows.
+The frustrated John Nixon created this using the follows.

 The tech stuff used are as follows: